KOMR

-KOMR (106.3 MHz) is a commercial FM radio station licensed to Sun City, Arizona, and serving the Phoenix metropolitan area.
-It is owned by Univision and it airs a Spanish adult contemporary radio format, calling itself "Amor 106.3".
+KOMR (106.3 FM) is a commercial radio station licensed to Sun City, Arizona, United States, and serving the Phoenix metropolitan area.
+It is owned by Univision, and it airs a Spanish adult contemporary format, calling itself "Amor 106.3".
 The studios are on South 30th Street in Phoenix.

 KOMR is a Class C2 station with an effective radiated power (ERP) of 23,000 watts.
-The transmitter is off North Castle Hot Springs Road in Peoria.
+The transmitter is off North Castle Hot Springs Road in Morristown near Peoria.